California law requires schools to provide students with education in the arts. The requirements are widely ignored.

 The amount of money spent on education in California each year is largely determined by a formula that was set in law by Proposition 98.
 This initiative changed the California constitution, establishing a mechanism that calculates a legal minimum floor for education funding each year.

 Policy analysts often point out that funding floors can unintentionally serve as ceilings.
-To make sure that funding for arts education does not cannibalize other education funding, the proposed initiative specifies that the money must come from the state general fund as an addition above Prop.
+To make sure that funding for arts education does not cannibalize other education funding, Proposition 28 specifies that the money must come from the state general fund as an addition above Prop.
 98 funding.
+School districts, in turn, must certify that the funds were spent in addition to existing funding for arts education programs.
 Beginning in 2023-24, the new funding would be one percent of the total Proposition 98 funding in the prior year.
 Moving forward, the minimum guarantee would be adjusted upward to reflect the additional funding required by the measure.

-The proposal would distribute 70 percent of the new funds to school districts and charter schools (technically LEAs) simply based on their enrollment.
-In order to deliver additional services where they are most needed, the remaining 30 percent would be distributed based on each LEA’s share of the state's low-income students.
+If passed, Proposition 28 will distribute 70 percent of the new funds to school districts and charter schools (technically LEAs) based on their enrollment.
+In order to deliver additional services where they are most needed, the remaining 30 percent will be distributed based on each LEA’s share of the state's low-income students.

 Hiring additional staff for arts education is a priority of the proposed initiative.
-Districts and charter schools with more than 500 students would have to spend at least 80 percent of the additional funding to hire staff and certify that those staff were specifically providing arts education.
+Districts and charter schools with more than 500 students would have to spend at least 80 percent of the additional funding on hiring staff and certifying that those staff is specifically providing arts education.
 The remaining money could be used for training, supplies and materials, and arts educational partnership programs.

 Money dedicated to the arts has been a long-time goal of arts advocates.
 For example, the California State PTA passed a resolution calling for guaranteed funding of arts education in 1998.
 (In the interest of full disclosure, I was the author of the resolution.)